rebecca-kurtis/bottie/README.md

 # Aunt Bottie Gift Plant and Card App

 Aunt Bottie is an app for buying plants as gifts and creating a personal card via Open AI.
+It is a React TypeScript app supported by an Express server, PostgreSQL database, SASS processor and ChatGPT api.

 1. A user selects a gift.
 2. The user then fills out a form with the following info.